-For those that are more familiar with Facebook than LinkedIn, the differences between a business page and a personal profile on Facebook are similar to LinkedIn.
-If you are like many people, you may not generate a lot of activity or business with your LinkedIn Company Page, but that doesn’t mean that your business shouldn’t have one.
+If you are like many people, you may not generate a lot of activity or business with your LinkedIn company page, but that doesn’t mean your business shouldn’t have one.

-Your LinkedIn Company Page will never replace your LinkedIn personal profile in importance and the ability to generate new leads.
-This being said, there several reasons why your business will greatly benefit from having one, which I will expand on in this article.
+Your LinkedIn company page will never replace your LinkedIn personal profile in its importance and ability to generate new leads.
+Still, your business will greatly benefit from having one for several reasons.
+I explain the reasons in this article.

 But first, I want to explain why your personal LinkedIn profile will always be more important.